SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-WaferMouse/PROJECT_PRESENTATION.md

 ## Reflections
 - Had to figure out how to include line breaks in the string 🤔
 - Initially forgot to handle the line breaks in my solution 😂
+- Added a vscode extension to enable overwrite typing to make preparing the strings easier